A WEEKLY CURATED SELECTION OF NEWS FROM ARCHITECTS, DESIGNERS & ARTISTS WORLDWIDE:

 Considering the prices for plane or train tickets and hotel rooms, as well as the hours spent packing (and unpacking) and idly sitting at gates or terminals, it’s understandable when people opt for a staycation.
 But what if you could forget almost all of the hassle that makes traveling a burden?
 Better yet, what if you could travel in your hotel room from city to city at incredibly fast speeds?
 That’s precisely the idea that took home top honours at this year’s Radical Innovation Award, an annual competition for imaginative, futuristic hotel designs.

 The winning concept was designed by Brandan Siebrecht, a graduate architecture student at the University of Nevada, Las Vegas.
 The idea brings together several elements into a singular experience.
 Siebrecht’s plan, which is called the “Hyperloop Hotel,” would connect 13 hotels across the country by way of a high-speed transit system that is in the process of being developed by Elon Musk.
 (Read the full story: Architectural Digest)

 DRIVING SEAT – POLTRONA FRAU AND FERRARI JOIN FORCES ON HIGH-OCTANE CHAIR COLLABORATION:

-The chair’s silhouette and structure are informed by the ergonomic seats of the marque’s racing cars, while its modular construction offers flexibility and comfort.
+The chair’s silhouette and structure are informed by the ergonomic seats of the marque’s racing cars, while its modular construction offers flexibility and comfort, which would be great for anyone who find selves in working hard in somewhere similar to these Conexwest mobile offices.
 Poltrona Frau has collaborated with Ferrari on its vehicle interiors since the mid-1990s and the long-term partnership has allowed the two firms to develop a mutual appreciation and understanding of each other’s aesthetic values.
 (Read the full story: Wallpaper*)